 Growing Revolutions

 Growing your own garden is considered a revolutionary act because it fosters self-sufficiency, allows for defiance against corporate-controlled food systems, and promotes environmental sustainability.
 It is a powerful way to take control of your health by eating organic, nutrient-dense food while reducing reliance on industrial, long-distance supply chains.
+Do you need a place to garden?
+See the Community Gardens map

-Why is gardening is viewed as revolutionary?
+Why is gardening viewed as revolutionary?

 • Food Sovereignty & Independence: It breaks dependence on supermarkets, reducing vulnerability to food shortages, price hikes, and corporate recalls.